faredus/ytdl-bot/README.md

-# ytm3bot
+# ytdl-bot

 Telegram bot for audio downloading.
 Built on FFmpeg and youtube-dl.
-Works with most sites, can download YouTube playlists, split large audio files into pieces to overcome api limit.
+Works with most sites, can download YouTube playlists, split large audio files into pieces to overcome Bot api limit.

 ## Requirements